SAP Articles

 Expanded List of Stakeholders in ERP Implementation

-Roles and Responsibilities of an SAP ERP Implementation Team
+Detailed Responsibilities of the SAP ERP Implementation Team

 1. Executive Sponsor